AWS Systems Manager

 - Lets you schedule windows of time to run administrative and maintenance tasks across your instances.

 SSM Agent is the tool that processes Systems Manager requests and configures your machine as specified in the request.
 SSM Agent must be installed on each instance you want to use with Systems Manager.
-On some instance types, SSM Agent is installed by default.
-On others, you must install it manually.
+On newer AMIs and instance types, SSM Agent is installed by default.
+On older versions, you must install it manually.

 - Allows you to safely automate common and repetitive IT operations and management tasks across AWS resources